UpStride/engine/README.md

 # Compatibility with the C++ engine

-the C++ engine uses 2 layers to convert data between TensorFlow and Upstride : `TF2Upstride` and `Upstride2TF` these 2 operations are not usefull with the python version but kept for combatibility.
+the C++ engine uses 2 layers to convert data between TensorFlow and Upstride : `TF2Upstride` and `Upstride2TF` these 2 operations are not useful with the python version but kept for compatibility.

 Also the C++ engine doesn't define all the layers : some of the non linear for instance don't need to be implemented.
-But we need them for the python version
+But we need them for the python version.

-One fix for now is to link the upstride version with the keras version at runtime, so it is transparent to the user.
+One fix for now is to link the upstride version with the Keras version at runtime, so it is transparent to the user.
 This is implemented in the `imagenet_baseline` repository

 ```python